 1. Constantly remind yourself of what’s at the top.
 Is it a promise your waiting on?
 Is it an achievement your fighting for that will change your life?
 Is it other people who will finally get to share in your victory?
 Whatever it is.
 Hold to what is at the top of your mountain.
 It’s important to not wait until you are totally exhausted to do this, trust me.
 It’s a lot harder to remember the simple reason that made you start to climb this mountain you may be resenting.

-3. Hang out with other climbers, group with people who want to level up.
+3. Hang out with other climbers.
 Here’s my number one point of advice (ironically placed in no. 3) If you are around people who aren’t going where you want to go.
 Go where you want to go without them.
 I have found that you normally need to start this journey alone before you find others who want to tag along or climb beside you.
 Alone is sometimes good, find you first, solidify what you want, and find a mountain to conquer.
 Trust me, there are other climbers out there…. and you will find them.

 4. Be careful who you let in to the close parts of your heart.
 I’ll let you in on a little secret.
 The only people I let into my inner circle are people who want more out of life.
 If you are interested in settling, that’s totally cool, I love you, I care about you….all that stuff and you can be my friend without a problem.
 But my heart, the depths of me, to know that is reserved for those who are also going to remind me why I’m fighting.
 Bear in mind there is a whole lotta me to know outside the depths of my heart so there’s lots for those who aren’t interested in leveling up, but the heart zone is by invitation only.
 I need to know that when my life gets whacky and I need someone to remind me of the whys behind my choice that those in my inner circle will step up.